veeneck/ColwichHSO/content/redesign/donate.md

 fullUrl: "https://colwichhso.com/donate"
 subtitle: Make a Donation
 shoutout: Thank you so much for your generosity! 💝
 overview: We welcome all donations!
 Continue reading to find out the various ways in which the funds are used.
-Or <a href="/forms/contactus">contact us</a> with donation questions.
+Or [contact us](/forms/contactus) with donation questions.
 ctatext: Make a Donation
 ctalink: https://square.link/u/PdHM3fyJ?src=embed
 ctaicon: donate